 In another study, researchers used oyster mushrooms to break down oxo-biodegradable plastic—the material commonly used in manufacturing shopping bags.
 In this instance, the mushrooms showed their mycoremediation capabilities within 45 days.

-Also known as chicken-of-the-woods and crab-of-the-woods, it’s a sulfur polypore—a species of bracket fungi named for its orange or sulfur-yellow color and shelf-like structure that grows on trees.
+Also known as chicken-of-the-woods or chicken mushroom, it’s a sulfur polypore—a species of bracket fungi named for its bright orange or sulfur-yellow color and shelf-like structure that grows on trees.
 It is said to taste like lemon-flavored chicken.

 Where does the sulfur shelf mushroom grow?